 However, I would not recommend this as your first purchase (I'd continue to suggest Roy Dean for the absolute beginner).
 There is an implicit assumption throughout the set that you already understand the fundamentals: what Saulo presents are modifications, improvements and alternatives to those basics.
-Therefore I'd suggest that this works best for those who have recently got their blue belt, or are fast approaching that level.
-Jiu Jitsu Revolution is available here.
+Therefore I'd suggest that Jiu Jitsu Revolution works best for those who have recently got their blue belt, or are fast approaching that level.

 Full Review: Saulo Ribeiro, a black belt under Royler Gracie, has a very impressive pedigree in BJJ.
 He has won the Mundials six times and the ADCC twice.
 On top of that, Saulo's teaching expertise was instrumental in enabling his brother Xande to rack up even more titles.
 Together they currently run the very successful University of Jiu Jitsu in San Diego.